 The facility and event management minor (reference number 367) provides students with practical knowledge and skills for the effective management of facilities and events.
 The minor requires a minimum of 21 semester hours.
-Students must complete the following courses: REC 306, REC 404, REC 426, SPM 450, REC 493, and six hours of advisor approved electives.
+Students must complete the following courses: REC 306, REC 404 or SPM 404, REC 426, SPM 450, REC 493, and six hours of advisor approved electives.